Buyer’s Guide to Quilting Machines – How to Pick The Best

 Short arm Machines

 This type of machine costs the least but is also the machine with the least throat space.
 Most are home sewing machines with a quilting capability.
 If you buy a home sewing machine with a quilting feature, expect to get a throat space of about 7 inches.
-If you buy a dedicated short arm quilting machine, you can get throat space of up to 12 inches.
+If you buy a dedicated short arm quilting machine, you can get a throat space of up to 12 inches.
 It is possible to complete quilts of all sizes on a short-arm quilting machine.
 However, this requires that you continuously reposition the material as you quilt.

 If you intend to use a home sewing machine as a quilting machine, you’ll need a few accessories to make it work.
 One requirement is a walking foot attachment for straight line quilting.
 If you want to quilt curved or meandering designs, you need a free motion or darning foot attachment.
-If you want to do free motion quilting, you manually move the fabric through the machine and, therefore, do not need the feed dog.
-So you need a sewing machine with a drop feed mechanism which allows you to disengage the feed dog for free motion quilting.
+If you want to do free-motion quilting, you manually move the fabric through the machine and, therefore, do not need the feed dog.
+So you need a sewing machine with a drop feed mechanism that allows you to disengage the feed dog for free-motion quilting.

 Common Features to Look For on The Best Quilting Machines